 Making a Custom Webbing Sling to Carry the Aquarium

 - Flannel Material

 Methods, Reasoning, and Testing:

-Using 16 pound test fishing line I sewed the loop together with an overlap of about eight inches to insure strength.
+Using a 16-pound test fishing line, I sewed the loop together with an overlap of about eight inches to ensure strength.
 I stitched along both sides straight along the edges and then looping over the edges.
-Then I stitched across it in zigzags, going in both directions so the zigzags created crossed x type lines.
+Then I stitched across it in zigzags, going in both directions, so the zigzags created crossed x type lines.
 Then I sewed straight through the middle.
 As I sewed, I tied off the line every ten to twenty stitches just in case any of it unraveled.

 Using the same technique, I created another loop that would stick out about a foot on either side of the width of the tank when its sides were about fourteen inches apart.
 I sewed the second loop onto the first cross-wise using a great overkill of stitching.